jinghzhu/kservice/README.md

 # kservice

-Welcome to kservice, which is a simple api interface to launch the command in [Kubernetes](https://kubernetes.io/).
+Welcome to kservice, which is a simple api interface to run the command in [Kubernetes](https://kubernetes.io/).

 ## How to contribute